magiblot/tvision/README.md

 +    TAttrPair cFrame, cTitle;
 ```

 Nothing prevents you from using different variables for palette indices and color attributes, which is what should actually be done.
-The point of backward-compatibility is the ability to support new features without changing the program's logic, that is, minimizing the risk of increasing code complexity or introducing bugs.
+The point of backward-compatibility is the ability to support new features without changing the program's logic, that is to say, minimizing the risk of increasing code complexity or introducing bugs.